-Understanding what the user wants when buying traffic is the first step of the journey.
+Understanding what the user wants when buying traffic is the journey’s first step.
 Different traffic types have different user intents, and you need to treat them accordingly.

 When a user clicks on an ad, they’re giving you a signal of interest triggered by your creatives, but when you’re dealing with pop traffic, the landing page is triggered just by clicking anywhere on the page (or sometimes not even clicking anything).
 Now that you know this, you should understand that the user intent is very low on pop traffic, almost nonexistent.

 This means popunder traffic, in reality, is interruption marketing in its purest form.
-While almost every ad is interrupting the user experience at some point, popunders have the lowest user intent, and you need to be “relevant” and gran the user attention quickly, or they’ll end up closing the window/tab before it even loads.
+While almost every ad interrupts the user experience at some point, popunders have the lowest user intent, and you need to be “relevant” and grab the user’s attention quickly, or they’ll end up closing the window/tab before it even loads.

 In conclusion, since the user intent is low, you need to understand the user intent on the page overall.
 What are they watching?
 What’s the ideal audience for this page?